 Where to Go for the Right Type of Medical Care

 What care is best for your symptoms?
-Here's a guide to when you should see your primary care provider or pediatrician, schedule a virtual visit or go to the emergency room.
+Here's a guide to when you should visit your primary care provider or pediatrician, schedule a virtual visit or go to the emergency room.

 Please call 911 if you or someone else has a medical emergency that needs transportation for immediate care.